The brutal reality of the Silk Stream Bridge

 What’s more, most of the residents newly installed in the Hendon Waterside redevelopment have no idea about this bridge; their opinions have not been polled as the bridge was approved before they moved in.
 Who says they want direct access to football pitches?
 Maybe they’d like to save a protected 70 year-old SSSI.
 Maybe they’d be prepared to walk a little further along a different route and have both.

-As it is, for most residents the bridge will only save four minutes on the same journey along West Hendon Broadway to the same end point.
-Many might also deem a walk along the road as arguably safer, when compared with a 186m bridge, with no clear view to its opposite end, through a quiet wooded part of the reservoir.
-Especially as the light fades.
-Are Barnet Council and Barratt’s really prepared to wreck a historic protected wetlands in order to save residents four minutes on a bridge that might not get used?
+Many might also deem a well-lit walk along the road as arguably safer, when compared with a 186m bridge, with low-level lighting, no clear view to its opposite end, through an extremely quiet wooded part of the reservoir.
+Are Barnet Council and Barratt London really prepared to wreck a historic protected wetlands in order to save residents four minutes on a bridge that might not get used much?

 Is there a solution?